aleksandra1617/Programming-Challenges/README.md

 # Programming-Chellenges
-I like working through different types of problems and finding the most efficient solutions.
-This repository contains different challenges I have worked on.
+Working through different types of problems and finding the most efficient solutions is exciting.
+In this repository you will find some of the challenges I had worked on.